click hide image

 A query from a friend led me to look for old hunting literature from India and the list (excluding the better-known Corbett / Anderson works) of materials available on the Internet Archive turned out to be quite long.
 It is interesting how perceptions of hunting differed even in the pre-conservation era.
 As early as 1910 Punch magazine had lampooned hunting literature.

 Hunting in India was used almost as an incentive for recruiting young and adventurous lads into the service of the East India Company.
-Sramek (2006) gives a good summary of how hunting merged into ideas of masculinity, bravery, superiority, morality, and so on.
+Sramek (2006) gives a good summary of how hunting converged with ideas of masculinity, bravery, superiority, morality, and so on.
 Hunting was supposed to build "character".
 According to Henry Shakespear, hunting would make the sons of the British readers not only "fit for their duty as soldiers," but would also prevent them from "tak[ing] to the gaming-table, or to an excess of feasting, rioting ... debauchery" and other "frivolous pursuits or effeminate pleasures".

 Sramek, Joseph (2006) "Face Him like a Briton": Tiger Hunting, Imperialism, and British Masculinity in Colonial India, 1800-1875.
 Victorian Studies 48(4):659-680.